Biofeedback and CRPS, RSD – It’s Mind over Matter

-After a seemingly minor injury like an ankle sprain or a broken wrist, you expect your pain to diminish over time as the ligaments, muscles and bones heal.
+After a seemingly minor injury like an ankle sprain or a broken wrist, you expect your pain to diminish over time as the ligaments, muscles, and bones heal.
 In some cases, however, the pain doesn’t go away as your injury heals.
-Instead, it gets progressively worse, to the point where you cannot use the affected limb without excruciating pain.
-Medications may be out of the question and other treatments may not be covered by your insurance provider.
-So what’s left if you’re to obtain any kind of relief from your pain?
+Instead, it gets progressively worse to the point where you cannot use the affected limb without excruciating pain.
+Medications may be out of the question.
+Your insurance provider may not cover other treatments.
+So what’s left if you’re to obtain any relief from your pain?
+Biofeedback can help you learn to manage your reaction to pain.

 What is Biofeedback?

-Using sensors that look like the EKG leads that monitor your heart rate, doctors measure your skin temperature, heart rate, brain waves and the muscle tension in some groups of muscles in your body.
+Using sensors that resemble the EKG leads used to monitor heart rate, doctors measure skin temperature, heart rate, brain waves, and muscle tension in specific groups of muscles in the body.
 Your body’s responses are then measured and displayed, either as a sound or a visual.
-Once your doctor gets a baseline of your neurofeedback, he begins to teach you how to “train” your body to control these functions.
-As you repeat the sessions, you slowly begin learning yow to exert control over these functions – at some point, you will do so without using the sensors and instruments.
+Once your doctor has established a baseline of your neurofeedback, they begin to teach you how to “train” your body to control these functions.
+As you repeat the sessions, you slowly start learning how to exert control over these functions.
+At some point, you will do so without using the sensors and instruments.

-Sound crazy?
+Sound strange?
 It’s not – think of “mind over matter.”
 In your case, it’s “mind over pain.”

 The Biofeedback Process

-As you begin your biofeedback training, you lie back in what looks like a dentist’s chair and the doctor hooks you up to several instruments that measure your body’s temperature and muscle tension.
-Once you are hooked up to the sensors and the doctor or a technician gathers your baseline neurofeedback data.
+As you begin your biofeedback training, you lie back in what looks like a dentist’s chair, and the doctor hooks you up to several instruments that measure your body’s temperature and muscle tension.
+Once you are hooked up to the sensors, the doctor or technician gathers your baseline neurofeedback data.
 Once this is done, the doctor begins to teach you how to use your mind to control your pain, bringing it down to a manageable level.

 She does this by teaching you breathing and imaging techniques.
 She may also have you try to move your affected limb, using animated images on a computer screen.